open-compensation-token-license/license-token-website/wikisrc/blockchain-integration-in-oracle-s-cloud-ecosystem.md

 ### Supply Chain Management

 Blockchain's ability to provide an immutable and transparent ledger makes it an ideal fit for supply chain management.
-Oracle's blockchain platform allows companies to track the journey of goods with unprecedented accuracy and transparency.
+Oracle's blockchain platform allows companies to track the journey of goods with unprecedented accuracy and transparency, similar to [Walmart's blockchain for supply chain transparency](https://www.license-token.com/wiki/walmart-s-blockchain-for-supply-chain-transparency).

 ### Financial Services